Day 5 - Laugavegur: Hrafntinnusker to Hvanggil

 Dark rain squall over sunlit rhyolite hills

-As we suspected - there is weather on the way from the west.
+As suspected — there is weather on the way from the west.

 Álftavatn (Swan Lake) and the Álftavatn Valley.